FinnymPargarut/SNNForRecordLinkage/README.md

 # Siamese Neural Network for Record Linkage

 This repository implements a Siamese Neural Network (SNN) as a classifier for Record Linkage.
 This task was completed as part of the **Innohack** hackathon.
-The project includes the main functions for the SNN, with additional components such as graph processing, blocking, etc., available in the [unfinished project repository](https://gitflic.ru/project/task-force-141/innohack-solution).
+The project includes functions for the SNN, with others components such as graph processing, blocking, etc., available in the [unfinished project repository](https://gitflic.ru/project/task-force-141/innohack-solution).

 ## Overview